Jump to: A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 The Facilities Department maintains, replaces, and repairs the campuses’ buildings, grounds, and utility systems.
 This includes managing: heating and cooling, custodial services, snow removal, building repairs, issuance of keys and set ups for events.

-The Department of Finance is responsible for managing the District’s finances and providing governance, support and leadership in financial management and reporting, business and treasury services, budgeting, planning, and financial aid.
+The Department of Finance is responsible for managing the District’s finances and providing governance, support and leadership in financial management and reporting, business and treasury services, budgeting, planning, payroll and financial aid.

 Financial Control and Compliance